MohamedAliAyedi/c2-framework/README.md

 ## ⚖️ Legal Disclaimer

 This software is intended for **authorized security testing and educational purposes only**.
 Using this tool on networks or systems without explicit permission is illegal.
-The developers assume no liability for misuse or damage.
+The developer assume no liability for misuse or damage.

 **Dali C 2x2 | The Modern Standard for Fleet Intelligence.**